-Google offers enhanced message security via Secure/Multipurpose Internet Mail Extensions (S/MIME) as part of the G Suite Enterprise tier.
+Google offers enhanced message security via Secure/Multipurpose Internet Mail Extensions (S/MIME) as part of the Google Workspace (formerly G Suite) Enterprise tier.
 Administrators can require the use of S/MIME for outgoing messages, for example, to ensure the content is protected.

 S/MIME encryption goes further than TLS and encrypts the message payload, but critical obstacles prevent successful S/MIME deployments in practice.

 In general, both the sender AND the recipient need to have S/MIME configured the same way for it to function properly.
 If the recipient doesn’t have S/MIME or it is misconfigured, they won’t be able to access encrypted messages (unless they have extensive knowledge of how to securely exchange encryption keys—a nonstarter for the majority of users).

 While S/MIME’s advanced encryption would ensure messages stay private and compliant throughout their lifecycle, complexities with its user experience prevent widespread adoption.